hyperledger/fabric/docs/source/chaincode.rst

 The Fabric Chaincode Lifecycle is responsible for managing the installation of chaincodes and the definition of their parameters before a chaincode is used on a channel.
-Starting from the Fabric 2.0 Alpha, governance for chaincodes is fully decentralized: multiple organizations can use the Fabric Chaincode Lifecycle to come to agreement on the parameters of a chaincode, such as the chaincode endorsement policy, before the chaincode is used to interact with the ledger.
+Starting with Fabric 2.0, governance for chaincodes is fully
+decentralized: multiple organizations can use the Fabric Chaincode Lifecycle to come to agreement on the parameters of a chaincode, such as the chaincode endorsement policy, before the chaincode is used to interact with the ledger.

 The new model offers several improvements over the previous lifecycle: